 The new development at One Tower Bridge now houses a lot of cafes and restaurants.
 Rosa’s Thai Cafe is a place to stop for an authentic Thai meal.

 As you walk further, you can’t miss the magnificent Tower Bridge.
 This is the bridge in the famous London Bridge nursery rhyme, not the modern one where you just came from.
 You can visit the towers in the middle of the bridge and if you are lucky, you might see it rise up to let tall ships pass.

 11. Tower of London

 On the other side of the river is my favourite Historical landmark, the Tower of London.
-I read too many stories about Henry VIII and all his wives so this place makes it all come to live.
-If you are there, make sure you talk to the Yeoman’s in the red coats.
+I read too many stories about Henry VIII and all his wives so this place makes it all come to life.
+If you are there, make sure you talk to the Yeomen in the red coats.
 They have some great stories to tell.

 12. Santo Remedia

 Santo Remedia is a Mexican restaurant that serves authentic dishes.
 If you stop here for lunch, they have a £15 for 2 courses menu.

 Do you have other places that you like to visit around London Bridge?
 Do share in the comments.